 Housekeeping helps reduce the likelihood of hazards and has numerous benefits.
-Good housekeeping practices can make your business more appealing to customers and help you retain customers, but it also helps control fires (inside and outside of the building), aids in the maintenance and upkeep of the building, and helps limit slips, trips, and falls for both employees and customers.
+Good housekeeping practices can make your business more appealing to customers and help you retain customers, but it can also help control fires (inside and outside of the building), aid in the maintenance and upkeep of the building, and help limit slips, trips, and falls for both employees and customers.